We care about our dogs and their puppies!

 Shar Pei have been crossed with Pugs for a very long time.
 The first generation cross, or if only 1 grandparent is a Shar Pei, like an Ori-Pei mom and a Pug father, the chance of preventing amyloidosis is the best.
 If its 2 Ori-Pei crossed then the chance has been added back in for Amyloidosis, since they can get genes from both parents with Shar Pei in them.

 Puff, our first to develop a problem, had attached herself to me.
 In general I love every dog, or critter I come across.
-Its rare for one to be so determined to be my best buddy though because I know I adopt them out when they retire and I dislike having favorites, so I don't encourage them to want me as their favorite person.
+Its rare for one to be so determined to be my best buddy though because I know I adopt them out when they retire and I dislike having favorites, feeling guilty if I give one more attention then another, so I don't encourage them to want me as their favorite person.
 Plus its not fair to not love on them all equally.

 Puff though was determined.
 She followed me everywhere (many do but she was different), she knew when I didn't feel well, she was just an absolute love, crawling up on the couch anytime I had a moment to sit down, or sleeping next to me very carefully if I fell asleep when not feeling well on the couch.